Social Connections in Senior Living

 To address the issue of senior loneliness and isolation, more people are choosing to move into active retirement communities in Conejo Valley.
 These facilities provide a wide range of activities for residents to enjoy, including music and art classes, fitness classes, spiritual workshops, transportation to nearby shopping and more.

-Let’s explore more on the importance of social health for seniors and what to look for when choosing an assisted living community.
+Let’s explore more on the importance of social health for seniors and what to look for when choosing an assisted living community in Simi Valley.

 Why Social Health is Important for Older Adults

 Everyone needs human interaction.
 When people are young, interaction is naturally built into their schedules.
 Young people are going to school, working, dating, raising families and spending time with friends, neighbors and coworkers.

 Additionally, young people have a good understanding of the risks and symptoms of mood disorders and how to seek treatment.
 Older adults, however, often don’t realize that what they’re struggling with is depression.
 They often attribute the signs of depression as being part of the natural aging process.

 Some seniors become depressed because they are alone and not engaged with others like you would typically find at senior living communities in Ventura County.
 Others isolate themselves because they feel depressed.
 Unfortunately, being lonely and isolated increases the body’s inflammatory response and worsens symptoms of Alzheimer’s, osteoporosis, cardiovascular disease, rheumatoid arthritis and even some cancers.

 Bottom line: staying social is a key part of having a healthy and fulfilled life after retirement.

 What are the Benefits of Staying Socially Connected?

 Research links active social lives with improved cognitive and thinking skills, greater immunity to infectious diseases and better cardiovascular outcomes.
 We all want to belong, and having others in our lives gives us a sense of purpose and belonging that leads to better health and improved outcomes.

 Let’s look closer at the benefits of being socially connected: